timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

 ##### Circuit Breaker

-In distributed systems like microservices, requests might time out or fail completely.
-If for example a request to the product service to fetch the product list fails, with a so-called Circuit Breaker, we are able to define a fallback that will be called for all further calls to the product service until a variable amount of time, to allow the product service to recover and prevent a network or service failure from cascading to other services.

-[Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) supports the two open-source options Resilience4J, and Spring Retry.
-We'll now integrate Resilience4J in the order service.
+When we have several distributed apps with logs of dependencies on each other there are bound to be issues.
+Sometimes these issues are out of our control.
+For example if the cloud provider we are running our apps on has a network outage, there is nothing we can really do about that.
+To better insulate ourselves from failures that are bound to happen in distributed apps we can use a circuit breaker.

+To make this more concrete take for example our order service's request to the product service.
+We can wrap that request in a circuit breaker and if for whatever reason the request fails past a certain threshold, the circuit breaker will "trip" and the request will no longer be made for a defined period of time.

+This gives the product service (or the underlying infrastructure) some time to recover while at the same time preventing a cascade of failures up the dependency chain of apps that could bring our entire system to a hault.

+[Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker) provides an abstraction over different circuit breaker implementations.
+For this workshop we will use the [Resilience4J](https://resilience4j.readme.io/) implementation.

-First, we have to add the required library to our `pom.xml`.
+First, we have to add the required dependency to our `pom.xml`.
 ```editor:insert-lines-before-line
 file: ~/order-service/pom.xml
 line: 47